kaushikbaidya09/Verilog_Code/README.md

 ### Examples of Moore Machine
 ---
 ### Example 1
-Traffic light with three lamps states RED, GREEN, & YELLOW and inputs are null, a transition occurs with the clock signals.
+The traffic light with three lamps states RED, GREEN, & YELLOW and inputs are null, a transition occurs with the clock signals.
 #### Verilog code
 ```Verilog
 /***